 Eventually, we all need a vacation.
-If you've been working in the United States under a temporary visa and would like to vacation here after your job ends and before your return to your home abroad, or before you join another organization, there are several key timelines you need to monitor.
-This article focuses on the E, H, L, O, and TN visa categories.
+If you've been working in the United States under a temporary (nonimmigrant) employment-based visa and would like to vacation here after your job ends and before your return to your home abroad, or before you join another organization, there are several key timelines you need to monitor.
+This article focuses on the E, H (including H-1B and other H visas), L, O, and TN visa categories.

-The second timeline to know is the ten-day grace period that an immigration officer can give you if you are in either the E, H, L, O, or TN visa category.
-You can enter the U.S. up to ten days before your job is to start, and you can remain for up to ten days after your job ends.
+The second timing issue to check into is the ten-day grace period that an immigration officer can give you if you are in either the E, H, L, O, or TN visa category.
+You can enter the U.S. up to ten days before your job is to start, and you can potentially remain for up to ten days after your job ends.

-For the visas that require a "petition," that is, an immigration form the employer needs to prepare and submit to U.S. Citizenship and Immigration Services (USCIS) or Customs and Border Protection (CBP), there will be a specific period of employment authorization requested.
+For visas that require a "petition," that is, an immigration form the employer prepares and submits to U.S. Citizenship and Immigration Services (USCIS) or Customs and Border Protection (CBP), there will be a specific period of employment authorization requested.
 All H, L, and O visas require a petition.
-Only sometimes will there be a petition for an E visa.
-The TN visa never has a petition.
-In the petition-based visa situation, if, for example, your job is to run from January 1 to December 31, 2017, the officer can allow you to enter the U.S. for the period from December 21, 2016 to January 10, 2018.
+Only sometimes will there be a petition for an E or TN visa.
+In the petition-based visa situation, if, for example, your job is to run from January 1 to December 31, 2021, the officer can allow you to enter the U.S. for the period from December 21, 2020 to January 10, 2022.

-Immigration officers can be inconsistent in granting the ten-day pre- and post-employment period.
+Immigration officers can, however, be inconsistent in granting the ten-day pre- and post-employment period.
 If you do receive the ten-day period, this would give you up to ten days for your post-employment vacation.
 The policy behind these ten-day periods is to allow you to prepare for your job and to settle your affairs, such as housing, car, bank, after your employment ends.
-It's up to you, however, how you spend those ten days.
+It's up to you how you spend those ten days.
 Vacation certainly is permissible.

-There are two circumstances that could shorten the 60-day period.
+There are two circumstances that could shorten the 60-day period, however.
 The first is the date your I-94 Departure Record expires, which is explained above.
 If the I-94 expiration date is sooner than 60 days from when your job ends, the I-94 date controls.

 A variation on the above 60-day grace period is when your job ends and you have no plans to seek another job or another visa category.
 Rather, you simply want to vacation for a few weeks and then return to your home abroad.

-Provided your I-94 Departure Record will not expire, and provided your employer will not withdraw any petition that may be supporting your status in the United States, your several-week vacation should not have any negative impact upon your immigration status.
+In a situation where your I-94 Departure Record will not expire, and where your employer will not withdraw any petition that might be supporting your status in the United States, your several-week vacation should not have any negative impact upon your immigration status.
 If your employer plans to revoke the petition it submitted to sponsor you, be sure to communicate your plans to your employer, so that it waits, if possible, until after you depart the U.S. to revoke the petition.

 If the above situations do not cover your post-employment vacation plans, a final consideration is to apply to USCIS to change your status from temporary worker to B-2 visitor.
 The B-2 visitor visa category is for personal, vacation-type activities in the United States.

-If, rather than a few days or several weeks under the above scenarios, you have more ambitious plans to hike the Appalachian Trail for six months, for example, you could consider applying to USCIS for a change of status to allow you to remain for the six months as a visitor.
-Aside from the challenges you'd have on the Trail, however, you're likely to face an uphill battle with USCIS.
-You'll need to explain and document your plans, final departure date and financial means to support yourself.
-You also will need to have a means to receive mail, because USCIS may ask for additional information several weeks or months after you submit your application.
+If, rather than a few days or several weeks under the above scenarios, you have more ambitious plans, say, to hike the Appalachian Trail for six months, you could consider applying to USCIS for a change of status to allow you to remain for those six months as a visitor.
+Aside from the challenges you'd have on the trail, however, you're likely to face an uphill battle with USCIS.
+You'll need to explain and document your plans, final departure date, and financial means to support yourself.
+You also will need to have a way to receive mail, because USCIS might ask for additional information several weeks or months after you submit your application.
 If you do not respond by the deadline, USCIS will deny your application.
-Again, it may be possible to change to B-2 visitor status, but it would not be easy.
+Again, it might be possible to change to B-2 visitor status, but it would not be easy.

 There are several situations that allow persons with E, H, L, O, or TN visas to remain in the United States for a vacation after their employment ends.
-In some cases, it's clearcut as to how much time you have.
-In others, it requires some careful analysis of key documents and dates, communication with your employer and plans for a final departure.
+In some cases, it's clearcut how much time you have.
+In others, it requires careful analysis of key documents and dates, communication with your employer, and specific plans for a final departure.